Ewande/kheppy/README.md

 The idea behind KhepPy is to provide algorithms able to generate high-quality steering programs for Khepera robots.

-## Getting Started
+## Getting started

-The procedure to run KhepPt is fast and very easy.
+The procedure to run KhepPy is fast and very easy.

 ### Prerequisites